 Whatever the news might be, here are a few tips on how to deal with unexpected news at work:

-It’s completely normal and in our human nature to instantly react to noteworthy information.
-The surprising news will cause you to jump, shout it out from the rooftops and social media makes it even easier to express how you feel to the entire world.
+It’s completely normal and in our human nature to instantly react to information.
+Surprising news can cause you to jump and immediately express how you feel.
+In fact, social media has even made that easier for us.

-However, when it comes to your job, you might want to think twice about how you react.
-Calm down, take a chill pill.
+However, when it comes to your job, you might need to think twice about how you react and what you choose to share online.
+It is always important to take the time to reflect on whatever surprising or unexpected news you receive.
 Yes, also when you have been offered a great opportunity.
-Don’t be hasty to act – Always be conscious in weighing your options.
+Don’t be hasty to act.
+Always be conscious of weighing your options.

 Which leads us to the next point…